 Select the “Exceptions” tab, still in the Change Working Time dialog, and enter in the dates for your sprints as exceptions like below:

 Notice that I skipped Sprint 2 in this example.
 That is because I want to alternate the curtain color so it is easy to see when a sprint starts and finishes.
 This will become more apparent when we use this calendar in the Gnatt chart in a minute.

 Once you’ve setup your sprint calendar you are ready to use it in the Gnatt chart so display the sprints.
 From the bar area of the view right click and select the “Non-Working Time” from the popup menu.
 (You can also get to this by right clicking on the time scale portion of the Gnatt chart).
 This will take you to a tab in the Timescale dialog that you identify the calendar to use for the nonworking days.

 In the “Non-Working Time” tab of the Timescale dialog you will select the calendar we defined in the first part so that the bar section of the view will shade those dates we defined in the Exceptions area.
 You can choose which ever color you want and then select to Draw the bars “Behind task bars”.

-So you can see that Feature A in this example will be fully done over two sprints and Feature C will be completed in the thirds sprint.
+By using curtains in Microsoft Project, you can see that Feature A in this example will be fully done over two sprints and Feature C will be completed in the third sprint.
 Also note that the activities are still being scheduled using the “Standard” calendar, so you get a real representation of when the things are going to be done based on the duration input.

-We did this example using Agile as the context, but the same capability can be applied to all kinds of timespans that you want to show within a Gantt Chart to communicate when activities are happening in reference to some time block.
+We did this example of using curtains in Microsoft Project with Agile as the context.
+But the same capability can be applied to all kinds of time-spans that you want to show within a Gantt Chart to communicate when activities are happening in reference to some time block.
 It might be when the warranty period starts, important project meetings are occurring, or many other examples.
+Do you use curtains in Microsoft Project?
 Let us know how you use this capability in your scheduling!